eikek/docspell/modules/microsite/docs/doc/install.md

 ### Joex

-Running the joex component on the Raspberry Pi is possible, but will result in long processing times.
+Running the joex component on the Raspberry Pi is possible, but will result in long processing times for OCR.
+Files that don't require OCR are no problem.

 Tested on a RPi model 3 (4 cores, 1G RAM) processing a PDF (scanned with 300dpi) with two pages took 9:52.
 You can speed it up considerably by uninstalling the `unpaper` command, because this step takes quite long.
 This, of course, reduces the quality of OCR.
 But without `unpaper` the same sample pdf was then processed in 1:24, a speedup of 8 minutes.

 You should limit the joex pool size to 1 and, depending on your model and the amount of RAM, set a heap size of at least 500M